surfnet-niels/domoticz-smashing/README.md

 This is just a working space

-FOr more on smashing, check out http://smashing.github.io/ for more information.
+For more on smashing, check out http://smashing.github.io/ for more information.